*This post contains a Booking.com affiliate link

-After leaving Marrakesh we popped over to the EU for the first time in more than four months by taking a train to Melilla, on the northern coast of Morocco.
+After leaving Marrakech we popped over to the EU for the first time in more than four months by taking a train to Melilla, on the northern coast of Morocco.

 The Spanish conquered Melilla